aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/search-for-and-replace-text/_index.md

 ﻿---
-title: Find and Replace Text – Aspose.Words for .NET
+title: Find and Replace Text
+second_title: Aspose.Words for .NET
 articleTitle: Find and Replace Text
 linktitle: Find and Replace Text
 description: "Find and replace text from a document part easily and fast instead of using VSTO in C#."